it-zmina/threejs-editor/README.md

 - Press Publish menu item and save archive to local machine.
 - Extract dowloaded achive to your folder.
 - Launch local server with command `npx serve` from folder with extracted files.
+- Check web application in browser.

+## Step 5

+- Create empty repository in your github accout.
+- Initialize git repozitory in folder with web app.
+Invoke `git init`
+- Add path to your remote repository.
+Invoke `git remote add origin <path to your repository>`
+- Deploy web application in your remote ropository.
+ Invoke at tirminal `git push origin master` or press Push item in IDE.